blight-js/rfcs/text/0002-numeric-values.md

 ## More Methods

 Later on, it will be cool to add more properties / methods to the integer types, such as `i32.parse(str)`.
 Exactly how this would compile is not clear at the moment, as `parseInt` is a weird API that we may not want to expose as-is.
-The integer value can contain methods like `.string()` and others.
+The integer value can contain methods like `.toFixed(n)` and others.

-We should also, at some point, expose ways to use the raw JS operators on `float` types.
+We should also, at some point, expose ways to use some of the raw JS operators on `float` types.
+There may be some instances someone would like to use some the JS operators directly, primarily the bit shifting ones like `^` on floating point numbers.
+It could be exposed on as `(5.2).lshiftInt(n)` which is defined to return an `i32`.

 ## Comparison operators